Mohsen Shahinpoor: Career

-Following his doctoral studies, Shahinpoor went back to Iran and was employed by Shiraz University as an assistant professor of mechanical engineering.
-He was promoted to associate professor in 1972 and to professor of mechanical engineering in 1976.
-He then moved back to the US and taught as a professor of mechanical and industrial engineering at Clarkson University from 1979 till 1984.
+Following his doctoral studies, Shahinpoor moved back to Iran to accept the position of assistant professor of mechanical engineering at Shiraz University.
+He was promoted to associate professor in 1972, to full professor in 1976, and to the chair of the Department of Mechanical Engineering shortly thereafter.
+He remained in this post until 1979, when he moved back to the US.
+He quickly found employment as a professor of mechanical and industrial engineering at Clarkson University.
+He stayed at Clarkson for five years, during which time he was appointed co-director of the school's the Robotics & Manufacturing Center.